Dsarken/amazonProductScraper/README.md

 # Amazon Product Info Web Scraper

-This is a Python script that scrapes product information from Amazon.com using BeautifulSoup and requests libraries.
+This is a Python script that scrapes product information from Amazon.com using Selenium and requests libraries.
 It can extract the following data for any product:

 - Title
 - Price